iSPIRT/OCEN-Documentation/blog/headline-metrics-to-account-for-short-term-lending/index.md

 ---
 slug: new-headline-metrics-to-account-for-short-term-lending
 title: Looking beyond AUM - Case for new headline metrics to account for short-term lending
-authors: aravind
+authors: wribhu
-tags: []
+tags: [metrics, aum]
 ---

+# Highlights

-AUM has traditionally held the spotlight as lenders' key metric, but AUM might not reflect the opportunity within short-term lending.
-With AA and OCEN 4.0, short-tenure lending offers growth potential for MSME lenders - tap into significant drop in operational and sourcing costs, while offering a significant scale.
-Need to look beyond AUM to truly value short-term loan pools.
+* AUM has traditionally held the spotlight as lenders' key metric, but AUM might not reflect the opportunity within short-term lending.
+* With AA and OCEN 4.0, short-tenure lending offers growth potential for MSME lenders - tap into significant drop in operational and sourcing costs, while offering a significant scale.
+* Need to look beyond AUM to truly value short-term loan pools.

 <!--truncate-->